top of page

 In thinking through this, I came up with the following idea of ordering adequacy in "Through Other Eyes" along three dimensions: intensity of vital disclosure (V₁), scope of vital disclosure (V₂), and tolerability (T).
 It is agent-relative, varying with who is perceiving, i. e., my eyes or your eyes.
 No human being can maximize all three, because if they could, they would be God.
 The closest one can get to that is Ralph Waldo Emerson fantasizing about being a transparent eyeball.

-As everyone knows, the story peaks with Valery's intensity:
+As you know, the story reaches one peak with Valery's intensity:

 “She has a keen awareness of reality and of the grotesqueness that is its main mark.
 You yourself do not have this deeply; and when you encounter it in its full strength, it shocks you . . .
 There is a filthiness in every color and sound and shape and smell and feel.”

-Let’s be frank.
-Valery did not agree to this.
-Charles has done the epistemological equivalent of rifling her lingerie.
-He has read her diary.
+Let’s be frank: Valery did not consent to this.
+Charles has committed the epistemological equivalent of rifling her lingerie—he has read her diary.
 He is a pig.

 Euler peaks scope: